Danny Langtree

-Danny Langtree (born 18 February 1991) is a professional rugby league footballer who plays as a forward for Barrow Raiders in the RFL Championship.
+Danny Langtree (born 18 February 1991) is a professional rugby league footballer who plays as a forward for Widnes Vikings in the RFL Championship.

-He spent two spells at Oldham RLFC (Heritage № 1302) and is their highest try scorer.
+He spent two spells at Oldham RLFC and is their highest try scorer.

 Background

 Langtree was born in St Helens, Merseyside, England.

 Career

 Daniel Langtree played his junior rugby league for the Blackbrook Royals and was a product of the St Helens Academy system.
 In 2009 he was sacked by the Saints and banned from rugby for two years for failing a drugs test after being found to have traces of cocaine in his system.

-Langtree previously played for Hull F.C. in the Super League until his contract was terminated in April 2019, and Oldham in the Kingstone Press Championship and Betfred League 1.
+Langtree previously played for Hull F.C. in the Super League until his contract was terminated in April 2019, and Oldham in the Championship and League 1.

 Barrow Raiders

 On 13 October 2021, it was reported that he had signed for Barrow in the RFL Championship.

+Widnes Vikings

+On 11 November 2023 it was reported that he had signed for Widnes in the RFL Championship.